What’s Wrong With Large Rubrics?

 If it’s possible, then it makes me wonder, when I think of how my daughter improved with her appetite when the remedy was at 30C, but more recently with the 1M, the mental acuity, creativity, maturity, etc. has revved up….
 Her appetite now is not what it was when she was on the 30C.

 Potency only means power or strength.
 It’s like the difference between 2 mg. of Valium and 10 mg. of Valium.
-If you’ve never taken Valium before, 2.5 mg. of Valium will put you right to sleep at night.
-However, if you’re a regular Valium user, 2.5 mg. will have long ago stopped working!
+If you’ve never taken Valium before, 2.5 mg. of Valium will put you right to sleep at bedtime.
+However, if you’re a regular user of Valium, 2.5 mg. will have long ago stopped working!
 By now you must be at 5 mg.
-Eventually you’ll be at 5 mg. and then 10 mg., but the 10 mg. tablet won’t do any more for you than the 2.5 mg. did at the beginning!
+Eventually you’ll be at 10 mg., but the 10 mg. tablet won’t do any more for you than the 2.5 mg. tablet did when you started out!

-So you see, even though you’re at 1M now, you’re not getting anymore “punch” out of the remedy than you did when you were at 30C!
-It’s just that your immune system has “moved on” to other areas in its scheme of what to fix next based on Hering’s Law of Cure.
+So you see, even though you’re at 1M now, you’re not getting anymore “substance” out of the remedy than you did when you were at 30C!

-Remember, it’s not the remedy that “cures”, the remedy simply stimulates the immune system to “get in gear”–as they say.
-It is like the ignition in your car.
+Remember, it’s not the remedy that “cures”, the remedy simply stimulates the immune system to “action”.
+It is like the ignition that starts your car.
 It starts the car, but that’s all it does, the car does the rest!
-Once the ignition is turned on, the gas starts flowing, oil starts flowing, dashboard lights come on, bells start ringing… It’s not the ignition doing that, it just STARTED the car, that’s why they call it the “Starter”, and that’s what the remedy is–a starter!
+Once the ignition is turned on, the gas starts flowing, oil starts flowing, dashboard lights come on, bells start ringing… It’s not the ignition doing that, it just STARTED it, that’s why they call it the “Starter”, and that’s what a remedy is–a starter!

-So now your immune system has been “turned on” and it’s surveying the damage all around it and saying, “Look at this mess!
+So now your immune system has been “turned on” and it’s surveying the damage all around it and it’s saying, “Look at this mess!
 Sheesh!
-What do we do first?
+What do I do first?
 Where’s the biggest disaster located?
 What is this log-jam over here?
 OMG, the appetite is very bad, there’s no nutrition coming in; without nutrients, nothing else is possible, no healing is possible!
 Let’s fix the appetite first!”
-So there your daughter is after her 30C remedy, eating like a pig!
+So there your daughter is after her 30C remedy, eating voraciously!
 But, she may not NEED to eat like a pig now, she may have been playing “catch-up” in the beginning, getting back up to speed.

 This is Hering’s Law: Healing takes place from the most important areas to the least important areas.
-A lower or higher potency isn’t going to change what your immune system decides is the most important area to fix first!
+A lower or higher potency isn’t going to change what your immune system decides is the most important area to fix!

 All you want to see after giving a remedy is some evidence that it is acting!
 And you have no way of knowing what that evidence is going to be.
 You might have a child with colitis, and you’re looking to see the stool change, and nothing short of that is going to make you happy; but the truth is, you have no way of knowing what the child’s immune system is going to decide the most serious part of the case is!
-You might see as a first response to the remedy an increase in appetite, or a lessening of anxiety, or an increase in sleep; and then you’ll come back to the homeopath and say, “The remedy didn’t work, all it did was lift my child’s spirits!”
+You might see as a first response to the remedy an increase in appetite, or a lessening of anxiety, or an improvement in sleep; and then you’ll come back to the homeopath and say, “The remedy didn’t work, all it did was lift my child’s spirits!”
 Well, that’s proof that the remedy is acting, and that’s all that matters, it’s all you can ask for!

 Now, all you have to do is KEEP the case moving!